tmr08c/tmr08c.github.io/content/blog/2021/08/creating-development-migrations-with-ecto/index.md

 end
 ```

-_Note: because we had migrations that relied on the extension existing, I also had to update the generated migration to have a timestamp that came before the dependent migrations._
+_Note: because we had migrations that relied on the extension existing, I also had to update the generated migration to have a timestamp that was earlier than the dependent migrations._

-To run these migrations, I copied the paradigm set out in the blog post and added a `migrate_all` alias to our `mix.exs` aliases.
+To run these migrations, I copied the blog post and added a `migrate_all` alias to our `mix.exs` aliases.
 I then updated our `setup` and `test` aliases to use this new `migrate_all` action.

 ```elixir
 # mix.exs